Gust4voSales/Marvin-VirtualAssistent/README.md

   &nbsp; &nbsp;<div>- ```pip3 install Pytube``` </div>
   &nbsp; &nbsp;<div>- Download and install VLC 64bit version (https://www.videolan.org/vlc/) for the MusicModule player </div>
   &nbsp; &nbsp;<div>- ```pip3 install python-vlc``` </div> <br>
-2. Clone this repo running on your terminal ```git clone https://github.com/Gust4voSales/Marvin-VirtualAssistent/ ```
 3. To run the assistent without showing a terminal window, then open up the terminal on the project folder and run ```pythonw main.py```.
   Then you can close this terminal window (the program is running in the background)
 3. To run normally: ```python main.py```
 \* Some dependencies such as pyaudio are not being manteined properly and may not work when installed through pip or require more debugging + searching in order to make it work :(